-In India, Orthopaedic surgeons are facing a huge number of cases related to bone injury, infective, neo-plastic, degenerative, and metabolic conditions.
-Additionally, increase in the patients of diabetes, obesity, osteoarthritis, and osteoporosis are further expanding the clinical needs.
-The orthopaedic implant market can be broadly divided into 4 major segments, based on the area of treatment: Trauma, Spine, Knee and Hip.
-The market shared approximately an equal ratio between the Trauma & Spine segments on one hand and the joints (Knee & Hip) on the other.
-The present work aims at the fabrication and testing of Ti6Al4V alloy (the most commonly used biomaterial) based on bio-implants for the improved bio-functionality.
-This will be achieved through 3D printing of Ti6Al4V alloy material, and to attain the desired microstructural and mechanical properties composite surface coatings of a bioactive material be applied.
-The resulting specimens are intended to have improved anti-wear properties and bioactivity in terms of osseointegration capability and antimicrobial properties combined with mechanical properties emulating human bone.
+In India, orthopaedic surgeons are facing a huge number of cases related to bone injury, infections, neo-plastic, degenerative, and metabolic conditions.
+Additionally, the increase in patients with diabetes, obesity, osteoarthritis, and osteoporosis is further expanding the clinical needs.
+The orthopaedic implant market can be broadly divided into four major segments based on the area of treatment: Trauma, Spine, Knee, and Hip.
+The market shared approximately an equal ratio between the Trauma & Spine segments on the one hand and the knee and hip joints on the other.
+The present work aims at the fabrication and testing of Ti6Al4V alloy (most commonly used biomaterial) based on bio-implants for improved bio-functionality.
+This will be achieved through 3D printing of Ti6Al4V alloy material, and to attain the desired microstructural and mechanical properties, composite surface coatings of a bioactive material will be applied.
+The resulting specimens are intended to have improved anti-wear properties and bioactivity in terms of osseointegration capability and antimicrobial properties, combined with mechanical properties emulating human bone.

 Research paper has been published in Materials Today Proceedings